-People • Journalism, Interdisciplinary • Associate Professor, Director of AI-Media Strategies Lab (AIMS)
+People • Journalism, Interdisciplinary • Associate Professor, Director of AIMES Lab

 John P. Wihbey

-His writing and research have appeared in The New York Times, The Atlantic, The Washington Post, and The Boston Globe, as well as New Media & Society, Yale Journal of Law and Technology, The Harvard Kennedy School Misinformation Review, Journalism Practice, Newspaper Research JournalJournal of the International Symposium on Online JournalismThe International Encyclopedia of Journalism Studies, Oxford Research Encyclopedias, International Conference on Web and Social Media, and International Conference on Social Media and Society.
+His writing and research have appeared in The New York Times, The Atlantic, Time, The Washington Post, and The Boston Globe, as well as New Media & Society, ANNALS of the American Academy of Political and Social Science, Yale Journal of Law and Technology, The Harvard Kennedy School Misinformation Review, Journalism Practice, Newspaper Research JournalJournal of the International Symposium on Online JournalismThe International Encyclopedia of Journalism Studies, Oxford Research Encyclopedias, International Conference on Web and Social Media, Computation + Journalism Symposium, and International Conference on Social Media and Society.
 He is also a media analyst whose commentary has appeared in outlets such as The New York Times, CNN, CBC, NPR, Wired, The Guardian, The Washington Post, Politico, Associated Press (AP), Agence France-Presse (AFP), and Caixin Global.

 Research/Publications Highlights